sgordon2004/FORAGER/README.md

 2. **Submit a query** to the LLM via the app interface.
 3. **View extracted claims** and their verification status directly in the dashboard.
 4. **Download** or **export** results for further use.

----

-### ⚙️ Backend Workflow (For Reference Only)
-Internally, FORAGER follows this flow:
-- Ingestion → Chunking → Embedding → Claim Evaluation

-This process is fully automated through the UI.